wdweeda/fMRIsummerschool2021/README.md

 R is free to download from the [CRAN webiste](https://cran.r-project.org/).
 Click on **Download R for ...** and the version of your operating system.
 For Mac OS make sure you choose the package belonging to the version of your operating system (Big Sur and ARM processor models require a different version).
 Then download RStudio, an easier to use interface for R, from the [RStudio website](https://rstudio.com/products/rstudio/download/#download), you need the free desktop edition.

 ### Downloading data
 For the practicals we will use several subjects from a study by [Pernet et al. (2015)](https://www.sciencedirect.com/science/article/pii/S1053811915005558).
-These data are available from [openneuro.org](https://openneuro.org/datasets/ds000158/versions/1.0.0)
+These data are available from [openneuro.org](https://openneuro.org/datasets/ds000158/versions/1.0.0) under accession number `ds000158`.
+We will only use the first 5 subjects from this dataset as to reduce computational load when doing the exercises.
+The data can be found via this link ([download dataset](https://surfdrive.surf.nl/files/index.php/s/ynIMQi5iQwRQvRb)).
+It requires a password that will be sent to you via e-mail.